 Once that you understand the question, go ahead and read the passage.
-As you read, pay attention to the passage, asking yourself:
+As you read, pay attention to the passage, asking yourself the following:

-- What specific details can I find that relate to the question?
+- Specific details I can find that relate to the question.

-- What information can I find to support or counter the question?
+- Information I can find to support or counter the question.

-- What are major points or claims is the author making?
+- Major points or claims the author is making.

 3. Construct your thesis.